drhirn/fhem-rhasspy/README.md

 [de.fhem:ReSpeak]
 what did you say
 excuse me
-can you repeat the last sentence
+can you [please] repeat the last sentence
 ```